dmazin/dmazin.github.io/_posts/2022-02-04-crash-course-black-box-monitoring.md

 ---
 layout: post
-title: "A crash course in black box monitoring"
+title: "A crash course in black-box monitoring"
 byline: By <a href="http://archvile.net/">Dmitry Mazin</a>.
 date: 2022-02-04
 ---